bbbbbr/gb-wordyl/Manual.md

 # GB-Wordyl

-A Wordle clone for the Nintendo Game Boy / Color and Analogue Pocket!
+A word game for the Nintendo Game Boy / Color and Analogue Pocket!

 ### Gameplay Objective